delftdata/cascade/README.md

 ```

 Once the job is submitted, you can start the benchmark.
 Open another terminal in
-the same directory and run:
+the same directory (and conda environment) and run:

 ```
 python -m deathstar_movie_review.start_benchmark